Dyu93/Pure-Factor-Portfolio/README.md

 # Pure-Factor-Portfolio
-Team Research Project for last semester in CAU
+Team Research Project for last semester in CAU in China.
+Noted that it contains some Chinese labels and explantion